ip(7) - phpMan

 If enabled (argument is nonzero), the reassembly of outgoing

 packets is disabled in the netfilter layer.
-This option is
+The argument is an

 IP_OPTIONS (since Linux 2.0)